jwilber/old_website/_posts/2014-12-12-sotus-analysis.markdown

 Counting from left-to-right, top-to-bottom, we can see that the first three plots yield little information about general trends in the data, with the lines being more-or-less stagnant.
 However, the fourth plot, Average Sentence Length per Year, clearly reveals a downward slope.

 This decreasing line indicates that average sentence lengths decrease over time.
 Is this downward slope just a coincidence, or is this trend legitimately occuring?
-Analyzing the average sentence length per year for each of the four groups via ANOVA determines that this result is statistically significant.
+Analyzing the average yearly sentence length for each of the four groups (via ANOVA) determines that this result is statistically significant.

-So sentences are getting shorted over time; why is this the case?
-Perhaps this displays a trend of decreasing attention spans.
-With the influx of information availability over the years (printer press to smart phone), information has become more and more compressed.
-Perhaps the plot reflects this trend; sentences have become more concise and to the point.
-Or maybe shorter attention spans are to blame Or perhaps this reflects a networks put pressure on sentence length; after all, although a SOTUS could technically go on for hours, networks airing the speech may put pressure so that they can keep to their schedule after certain time.
+So sentences are getting shorted over time.
+Why is this the case?
+I can think of three possible reasons for this occuring:
+1. Information Compression: With the influx of information availability over the years (printer press to smart phone), information has become more and more compressed.
+Perhaps the plot reflects this trend, with sentences having become more concise and to the point.
+2. A linear decrease in attention spans.
+3. Network pressure: A State of the Union Address can technically go on for hours.
+Radios/networks airing the speech may be placing pressure on the duration of the speech.

 Whatever the reason, the phenomena is indeed occuring.

-However, the above hypotheses are weak as they don't adequately explain why tsuch trends exist for our earliest groups.doesn't explain why this trend exists for our earliest groups.
-Thus, it's hard to say
+That said, the above three explanations are applicable only to an extent.
+They are weak in that they don't adequately explain why such trends exist for our earliest groups

 ### Conclusion